apostrophecms/docs/docs/guide/vite.md

 ## Core Features and Configuration

 The Vite bundler for ApostropheCMS comes with sensible defaults while remaining highly configurable.
-Hot Module Reloading (HMR) is enabled out of the box for project UI code, allowing you to see your changes instantly without a full page refresh.
+Hot Module Replacement (HMR) is enabled out of the box for project UI code, allowing you to see your changes instantly without a full page refresh.

-### Hot Module Reloading
+### Hot Module Replacement

 HMR can be configured in three modes using the `@apostrophecms/asset` options: